mr-joshcrane/glambda/README.md

-# GLambda Deployment Tool
+# Glambda Deployment Tool

+Glambda is a simple tool for bundling and deploying AL2023 compatible Lambda functions written in Go.
+It provides an easy way to:

+* create
+* update
+* delete

-GLambda is a simple deployment tool for AWS Lambda functions written in Go.
-It provides a way to create and update Lambda functions in the AWS ecosystem from the command line using a compact set of commands.
+Lambda functions in the AWS ecosystem from the command line using a compact set of commands.

 ## Prerequisites

-To use GLambda, you will need an AWS account with appropriate permissions and an AWS CLI profile configured on your machine.
+To use Glambda, you will need an AWS account, and an AWS Access Key ID and Secret Access Key with the appropriate permissions to create and manage Lambda functions, as well as IAM roles.

 ## Installation

-To install GLambda, run:
+To install Glambda, run:
 ```
 go install github.com/mr-joshcrane/glambda/cmd/glambda@latest
 ```